 Dry thoroughly — just give your surfaces a bit of time to air dry or wipe with a clean, dry mop or cloth.

 We may now be more concerned with disinfecting our surfaces than ever before.
-Ceramic surfaces don’t require the use of harsh cleaning chemicals, which is an advantage for those of us wanting to keep these substances out of our kitchens.
-However, note that the occasional use of harsher disinfectants will not dull or damage porcelain such as may be the case with many other nonceramic surface materials.
+Porcelain and ceramic tile surfaces don’t require the use of harsh cleaning chemicals, which is an advantage for those of us wanting to keep these substances out of our kitchens.
+However, note that the occasional use of harsher disinfectants will not dull or damage porcelain or ceramic tile, such as may be the case with many other nonceramic surface materials.

 Note: Always follow the label’s instructions for safe use when cleaning with disinfectants and chemicals, such as ensuring proper ventilation and wearing gloves.